-Emily Weld Collins designs are created to serve as talismans and amulets, modern interpretations of historical jewelry styles and long-forgotten ancient coins.
+Emily Weld Collins designs serve as talismans and amulets, modern interpretations of historical jewelry styles, and long-forgotten ancient coins.

-EWC founder Emily Collins grew up in Bermuda, an island long a subject of Western folklore.
-The triangles seen throughout Emily’s collections are a nod to the myth of the Bermuda Triangle and the idea of trying to make sense of that which we do not understand.
-The quest to understand the world around us is at the root of all mythology; hints of lore imagined by past cultures are seen throughout the EWC collections.
+EWC founder Emily Collins grew up in Bermuda, an island long a subject of Western folklore, hints of lore imagined by past cultures are seen throughout the EWC collections.

 Emily’s background in metalsmithing and her Graduate Gemologist degree have solidified her love of heavy gold, the jewelry styles of antiquity, and the unique natural gemstones found throughout her collections.
 Emily Weld Collins pieces are made of 18k gold or platinum to ensure the permanence of the jewelry, so each piece can become a treasured heirloom passed down through generations with its own unique story to tell.